ihjacobs925/react_es6_global/11-film-3-unidirectional.md

 The `Fave` component is expecting a prop, but one doesn't exist yet.
 Let's change that next.

-You'll move the favorite toggle functionality all the way up to the `FilmListing` component - where the state for `filter`.
+You'll move the favorite toggle functionality all the way up to the `FilmListing` component - where the state for `filter` is.
 - In the `FilmListing` component, create a `handleFaveToggle()` function.
 It doesn't need to do anything yet, but soon you will update the `faves` array when a film is favorited or unfavorited.
 The `handleFaveToggle` function should accept a film object as an argument (this will be the film that the user is toggling).

 #### Step 5: Bind the handler to the component (skip if using arrow functions)